castroitalo/dev-environment/README.md

     - `Enter pass phrase for privkey.pem:` (your password)
   - Go to `C:\xampp\apache\conf\ssl.crt` and execute the `.crt` file.
     - In the **Certificate Store** section select the **Place all certificates in the following store** and choose **Trusted Root Certification Authorities**

+### Setting up Visual Studio Code
+- [Download](https://code.visualstudio.com/) and install Visual Studio Code.
+	- When you installing mark the options:
+		- `Add "Open With Code" action to Windows Explorer file context menu`
+		- `Add "Open With Code" action to Windows Explorer directory context menu`
+	- Copy and paste the `settings.json` file content into your `settings.json` file.
+	- Copy and paste the `keybinding.json` file content into your `keybinding.json` file.
+	- Install all extensions mentioned earlier.